spray/spray-json/README.markdown

 `jsonFormat` overloads, which let you specify the field name manually.
 So, if spray-json has trouble determining the field names or if your JSON objects use member names that differ from the case class fields you can also use `jsonFormat` directly.

+*Note that spray-json for ScalaJS or Scala Native does not support the `jsonFormatX` methods, and hence using the `jsonFormat` overloads is required on these platforms.*

 There is one additional quirk: If you explicitly declare the companion object for your case class the notation above will stop working.
 You'll have to explicitly refer to the companion objects `apply` method to fix this: